 When you suffer tooth loss, your whole life is affected.
 Losing your teeth makes it incredibly difficult to eat, which can impact your digestion and nutrition.
 Your speech suffers, and you may have difficulty communicating.
 Tooth loss also has a significant impact on the quality of your smile and your confidence.
 Replacing missing teeth is essential for restoring the functions of your mouth and your quality of life.
-Sunrise Dental can help by fabricating a well fitting denture.
+A Dentist Peoria AZ can help by fabricating a well fitting denture.

 What Causes Tooth Loss?